tundish/blue_monday_78/bluemonday78/justin_19780116_fired/sorrows.rst

 [DRINKER_2]_

     There was for Vic.
 He used to move stuff back and forth.
-You know the stuff I mean.
+All sorts of gear.
     Regular.
 All year round.

-    The passengers were just for show, really.
+    I don't think he even wanted passengers, really.
 He does football tours too.
     So long as it's Holland or Spain.

 [BARMAN]_